 You’ve probably heard the terms “organic reach” and “paid reach” when referring to paid media, specifically on Facebook.
 It’s important to understand the difference between the two so you can develop a social strategy that makes sense to your business and your ideal consumers.

 In the past year, organic reach has been declining because businesses are sharing and producing solid content.
-How do people know which post to click and engage with?
+How do people know which posts to click and engage with?
 It’s coming down to how much a business is willing to pay.

 Facebook isn’t the only platform that’s been hit with a decline in organic reach; it’s linear across other social platforms, too.
 As a result, it’s sustainably better for your business to budget for paid social campaigns in your next social media strategy.